 The 707 was a masterpiece of engineering, a thing of grace and beauty, and its impact on the development of air travel was extraordinary, shrinking the world and changing lives and economies.

-Over sixty years ago, Pan American World Airways launched its Boeing 707 service from New York to Paris, and overnight the tyranny of distance disappeared.
+Over sixty-two years ago, Pan American World Airways launched its Boeing 707 service from New York to Paris, and overnight the tyranny of distance disappeared.

 Rather than a risky option to be endured, air travel was now the thing to do.